7 Must-Have Tips for a Dog-Friendly BBQ

 Karen Asp, edited by Samantha Meyers |

-It's Labor Day Weekend, which means there is a good chance you are having or going to a BBQ.
+It's Fourth of July Weekend, which means there is a good chance you are having or going to a BBQ.
 But before your next party, make sure you are giving extra consideration to your four-legged friend.

 "It’s easy for dogs to quickly access food and other items that could be dangerous to them,” says Kiko Bracker, D.V.M., director of emergency and critical care at Angell Animal Medical Center in Boston.
 For instance, Bracker recalls a dog who needed emergency surgery after he ingested enough gravel to fill his stomach.
 Gravel alone may not be appealing, but drippings from the grill had splashed onto the rocks, tempting the dog.
 The hospital also receives numerous cases every summer of dogs who consume corncob holders and barbecue skewers.

 7 ways to ensure everyone has a great time at your next cookout!